Ultrastrong magnon-magnon coupling and chiral spin-texture control in a dipolar 3D multilayered artificial spin-vortex ice: Results and Discussion

-Between 26-40 mT the system enters the edge-curved parallel macrospin state and the main mode redshifts back to 10.6 GHz.
-At lower frequency the strong edge-curvature results in a pronounced edge-mode at 2.6 GHz (labelled \textbf{E}, simulated spatial power map in fig. \ref{Fig2}d blue box), higher intensity than in typical single-layer magnonic crystals due to strongly curved edges induced by the inter-layer coupling.
-Detecting edge-modes in nanostructures is typically challenging, the strong 3D dipolar coupling in this system increases the volume of the curved edge regions and hence renders them easily resolvable.
-Further discussion and data on the reconfigurable edge-curvature modes is given in supplementary figure \ref{supp-chiral-edge}.
+Between 26-40 mT the system enters the edge-curved parallel macrospin state M$_{P+}^{*}$ and the main Kittel mode redshifts back to 10.6 GHz.
+At lower frequency the strong edge-curvature results in a pronounced edge-mode at 2.6 GHz (labelled E1, simulated spatial power maps in fig. \ref{Fig2}f), higher intensity than in typical single-layer magnonic crystals due to strongly-curved edges induced by the inter-layer coupling.

+Detecting edge-modes in nanostructures can be challenging relative to main Kittel modes due to their small volume fraction and sensitivity to nanofabrication imperfections.
+The strong 3D dipolar coupling in this system increases the volume of the curved edge regions in the parallel macrospin state and hence renders them more easily resolvable relative to a single-layer system, with the 2.6 GHz edge mode in this state having equal amplitude to the main Kittel mode at 10.6 GHz.

+In the antiparallel state, edge magnetisation no longer curves into S or C shaped states\cite{sloetjes2022texture}.
+This is due to the strong dipolar attraction between the edge magnetisation of one nanosisland layer and the edge magnetisation of the adjacent layer.
+This attraction leads to a straightened-out magnetisation texture at the nanoisland edges, whereas the repulsion in the parallel macrospin state leads to curved edge states.
+This is reflected by the absence of detectable lower-frequency edge modes in the antiparallel state, seen in figures \ref{Fig2}b), e) and f).
+Further discussion and data on the reconfigurable edge-curvature modes is given in supplementary figure 3.

 Above 41 mT the system saturates into a positively-magnetised parallel macrospin state and the enhanced edge-curvature is straightened out.
 The system is now in an identical state to its initial zero-field conditions, albeit positively magnetised rather than negatively.